jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab4.md

         src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML">
 </script>

-## Channel_2
+#### Channel_2

 The dataflow model takes this series of sequential functions and creates a task-level pipeline architecture of concurrent processes.
 The tool does this by inferring the parallel tasks and channels.
 The designer specifies the region to model in the dataflow style (for example, a function body or a loop body) by specifying the DATAFLOW pragma or directive as shown below.
 The tool scans the loop/function body, extracts the parallel tasks as parallel processes, and establishes communication channels between these processes.
-The designer can additionally guide the tool to select the type of channels - for example, FIFO (hls::stream or #pragma HLS STREAM) or PIPO or hls::stream_of_blocks.
+The designer can additionally guide the tool to select the type of channels - for example, ```FIFO``` (```hls::stream``` or ```#pragma HLS STREAM```) or ```PIPO``` or ```hls::stream_of_blocks```.
 The dataflow model is a powerful method for improving design throughput and latency.

-### Simple_fifos
+##### Simple_fifos

-This example shows how to use FIFOs as the channel type.
+This example shows how to use ```FIFOs``` as the channel type.

 **diamond.h**
 ```c++